Zmmyslony/vector_slicer/README.md

 ## About
 Vector Slicer is a program for generation of print paths for 2D planar patterns in which both the shape and the preferred printing direction is defined.
-It allows both vector and director operation making it suitable for 3D printing of anisotropic materials such as liquid crystal elastomers (LCEs).
+It allows both vector and director operation making it suitable for 3D printing of anisotropic materials such as liquid crystal elastomers (LCEs) or polymers (LCPs).

 The program by default uses splay-based seeding which analyses the pattern in order to find regions where the paths has locally diverged the most, and seeds paths there.
 Furthermore, the filling is determined via generating parameters